Dimensional Memorandum

 The past still exists—it is just inaccessible to 3D observers.

-Time is not “real” in the way we think—it is simply a function of dimensional perspective.
+Time is not “real” in the way we think—it is simply a function of perspective.

-This explains: Why quantum mechanics allows for entanglement—time does not actually separate events in 4D space.
+This is why quantum mechanics allows for entanglement—time does not actually separate events.

 For centuries, humans have measured time by tracking the Earth’s rotations and revolutions.
 This practice has shaped our understanding of time as something absolute and flowing forward.
 However, in reality, what we call “time” is just a system of measurement based on motion, cycles, and change—not an independent force of nature.